dbt-labs/docs.getdbt.com/website/docs/faqs/Docs/documenting-macros.md

 materialization_{materialization_name}_{adapter}
 ```

-To document a custom materialization, use the format above to determine the associated macro name(s) to document.
+To document a custom materialization, use the previously mentioned format to determine the associated macro name(s) to document.

 <File name='macros/properties.yml'>